 - That your negligence directly lead to someone’s death

 Not every accident involving a death and drunk driving meets these criteria.
 For example, let’s say you had some drinks at a bar and drove home—obeying all other traffic laws.
-On the way, someone ran across the street in front of you with no warning.
-You struck that individual and they later died from the injury.
-This is not vehicular manslaughter DUI, because you didn’t break any law other than DUI law.
+On the way, someone ran across the street in front of you without warning.
+You struck that individual, and they later died from the injury.
+This situation is not vehicular manslaughter DUI.

-This is the case a DUI defense lawyer will build for you.
-They will show that even though you drove drunk and someone died, you weren’t acting negligently in a way that directly caused their death.
-This can get your case knocked down from a DUI manslaughter to a regular DUI charge.
-That’s not a small change—it’s the difference between hard prison time and a minimal jail sentence.
+A DUI lawyer may build this defense for you.
+They may show that even though you drove drunk and someone died, you weren’t acting negligently in a way that directly caused their death.
+This argument can get your case knocked down from a DUI manslaughter to a regular DUI charge.

 Gross Vehicular Manslaughter DUI in California